Everything you need to know about Wisdom teeth

 - Younger adults usually do not have fully formed wisdom teeth, which makes them easier to remove

-- Younger adult tend to heal and recover quickly
+- Younger adults tend to heal and recover quickly

 - Older adults may experience more difficulty with surgery and complications after surgery.